heini208/fault_detector_spot/documentation/System_Design.md

     - Preserve Spot’s native safety (obstacle avoidance, balance, gait control) by sending target poses rather than low-level leg commands.
     - Support motion relative to the robot’s frame or to detected markers (e.g., AprilTags) for precise positioning and alignment.

-This layered approach provides high-level navigation planning in ROS 2 while preserving Spot’s built-in mobility and safety behaviour.
+This layered approach provides high-level navigation planning in ROS2 while preserving Spot’s built-in mobility and safety behaviour.

 ### 2.3.2 Manipulation Control

 Manipulation commands operate the Spot Arm and attached sensor head.
-Using ROS 2 motion planning tools, the system supports both Cartesian and joint-space motions for scanning and interaction tasks.
+Using ROS2 motion planning tools, the system supports both Cartesian and joint-space motions for scanning and interaction tasks.

 Commanded poses can be specified: